Definition Guide Irish law and best practice

 Not all abrasive wheel injuries occur from a single incident.
 Many develop gradually through cumulative strain - the repeated exposure to Abrasive Wheels activities that individually may not seem harmful but collectively cause damage over time.
 This is particularly common in jobs involving repeated exposure to dust, noise or vibration, carrying, or handling throughout a shift.

 Muscle fatigue plays a significant role in cumulative joint strain from repeated grinding.
 As muscles tire, they become less effective at supporting and protecting joints and the spine.
 Workers who are fatigued are more likely to use poor technique and are at greater risk of Abrasive Wheels injury.
-This is why rest breaks and task rotation are important controls for work-at-height risks.
+This is why rest breaks and task rotation are important controls for abrasive wheel risks.

 Preventing abrasive wheel injuries